 Not everyone is asking for sensitive information from their website visitors, so not everyone needs an SSL.
 However, if you sell online or ask for any personal information, you will need an SSL to ensure that your visitors' information is kept safe.I sell online.
 Do I automatically get an SSL through my payment provider

-Some online payment providers (such as PayPal) come packaged with an SSL and handle all of your online payment directly through their website.
-In these cases, you would not need an SSL to sell online because the actually transaction never happens on your site.
+Some online payment providers (such as PayPal) come packaged with an SSL and handle all of your online payments directly through their website.
+In these cases, you would not need an SSL to sell online because the actual transaction never happens on your site.

 Why does it sometimes show that my website is not secure even though I have an SSL

-An internet browser will sometimes indicate that while a website itself is covered by a valid SSL, not all of the content on the page comes from a secure source.
-This most commonly happens when a web page is displaying images or other content that is hosted by an external website.
+An internet browser will sometimes indicate that while a valid SSL covers a website itself, not all of the content on the page comes from a secure source.
+This most commonly happens when a web page displays images or other content hosted by an external website.

 To prevent this from happening, try to host all of your website's content on the same server that your domain is pointing to.
 If this is not possible, you can consider designing your website in a way that only the critical web pages are covered by the SSL (such as the pages where you are asking for credit card information) while the remainder of the website remains uncovered.